TIBCOSoftware/snappydata/docs/reference/snappy_shell_reference/store-version.md

 # version

-Prints information about the RowStore product version.
+Prints information about the SnappyData product version.

 #Syntax